UniMath/agda-unimath/src/foundation/universal-property-identity-types.lagda.md

 - In
   [`foundation.torsorial-type-families`](foundation.torsorial-type-families.md)
-  we will show that the fiber of `Id : A → (A → 𝒰)`at`B : A → 𝒰`is equivalent
-  to`is-contr (Σ A B)`.
+  we will show that the fiber of `Id : A → (A → 𝒰)` at `B : A → 𝒰` is equivalent to `is-contr (Σ A B)`.

 ## References

-- The fact that axiom L is sufficient to prove that `Id : A → (A → 𝒰)` is an embedding was first observed and formalized by Martín Escardó, [https://www.cs.bham.ac.uk//~mhe/TypeTopology/UF.IdEmbedding.html](https://www.cs.bham.ac.uk//~mhe/TypeTopology/UF.IdEmbedding.html).
+- The fact that preunivalence, or axiom L, is sufficient to prove that `Id : A → (A → 𝒰)` is an embedding was first observed and formalized by Martín Escardó, [https://www.cs.bham.ac.uk//~mhe/TypeTopology/UF.IdEmbedding.html](https://www.cs.bham.ac.uk//~mhe/TypeTopology/UF.IdEmbedding.html).